-Checklists can make your resolutions not just SMART but intelligent by helping you articulate the precepts of resolution-making and ensuring that your plan will work.
-In essence, the checklist method of goal-making is simply breaking down each resolution with a checklist of steps that will help you achieve the overarching goal.
-But using the principles of SMART as you craft your new year checklist will help your list be more than just a scroll of things you’d like to do—it will be a template for bringing your better self into the light.
+Checklists can make your resolutions not just SMART but intelligent (especially when done on paper) by ensuring that your plan will work.
+The checklist method of goal-making is simply breaking down each resolution with a checklist of steps that will help you achieve the overarching goal.

 - Measurable: When you’re specific in your checklist, you also increase the odds of making your goals measurable.
-Who’s to say when you’re finished “researching” money-tracking apps?
-But you’ll know when you’ve finished reading reviews for four money-tracking apps.
-After you’ve written out your checklists, thumb through all the pages and ask yourself at every point how you’ll know when each item is complete.
+Who’s to say when you’re finished “researching” recycling rules?
+But you’ll know when you’ve printed a list of recyclable items.
+After you’ve written out your resolution checklists, thumb through all the pages and ask yourself at every point how you’ll know when each item is complete.
 If your answer is ever “I don’t know,” rephrase the item.

 - Achievable: The checklist method helps you spot gaps in your goal-making so you’re not trying to go from 0 to 60 without a proper warm-up.
 The American Psychological Association recommends changing one behavior at a time, and checklists by nature are oriented toward exactly that—one item at a time.

 - Time-Bound: If your checklist is structured according to the principles above, it will lend itself to being naturally time-bound—that is, it will be a series of smaller goals that surge toward your larger resolution, which keeps your goal top of mind.
-Part of why resolutions fail is that they slip from our day-to-day attention span.
-As Atul Gawande, M.D., writes in The Checklist Manifesto, the natural fallibility of human memory and attention is one of the reasons checklists are helpful in life-or-death situations like the operating room.
+So start with something small like reusing boxes to sort and separate various other recyclables, like plastic, glass and paper.

-On a more practical level, for items on your list that you’re resistant to finishing, assign a time limit.
-“If it’s something you’re really dreading, you could do it for just five or 10 minutes,” Thomas says.
+For items on your list that you’re resistant to finishing, assign a time limit.
+“If it’s something you’re really dreading, you could do it for just five or 10 minutes,” author and productivity expert Maura Nevel Thomas says.
 “Once we get started, we usually keep going—and if you don’t, you’ve still met your time goal with this bite-sized chunk.”